The Celebrity Personal Assistant Network

 • They have a strong oral tradition that goes back to the ancient Bedouin times.
 Therefore, they like to sit and tell stories.
 Sometimes while smoking a hookah (a large floor-standing smoking device about three feet tall).
 This can take hours.

-• When in the Kingdom of Saudi Arabia, most Westerners stay in upscale compounds (mini cities that are self-contained like a college campus).
+• In the Kingdom of Saudi Arabia, most Westerners stay in upscale compounds (mini cities self-contained like a college campus).

-• It is not uncommon for women to be covered from head to toe in a burqa.
+• It is common for women to be covered from head to toe in a burqa (update: regulations are relaxed)

 • Women can’t socialize with men in public (unless it’s a relative).

-• Depending on who you work for, you may be asked to sign a non-disclosure (confidentiality) agreement, as well as submit to a background and credit check.
+• Depending on who you work for, you may be asked to sign a non-disclosure (confidentiality) agreement and submit to a background and credit check.

 Employers